james-bowman/blog/content/post/blogging-cd-pipeline.md

 <!--more-->

-Whilst I was doing some [Go] development and reviewing available libraries I stumbled across [Hugo].
+I recently stumbled across [Hugo].
 Hugo is a static generator like [Jekyll] where content (usually written in a format like [markdown](https://en.wikipedia.org/wiki/Markdown)) is rendered offline as static HTML and then published to a hosting platform.
 A benefit of this approach over using a platform like [Wordpress] is that the generated HTML can be hosted anywhere.
 Hugo interested me in particular because it is written in [Go], which I am familiar with, and is reported to be extremely fast (important when waiting for content updates to render).
 The steps I originally followed to setup my blog were primarily inspired by [the tutorial on the Hugo site](http://gohugo.io/tutorials/automated-deployments/).

 ## GitHub and GitHub Pages